Sony's 'Interview' draws U.S. moviegoers who trumpet free speech

 Ken Jacowitz, a 54-year-old librarian from the New York borough of Queens, called it "a funny film made by funny people."
 He had a message for North Korea and the hackers: "You have given this movie whole new lives."

-(Additional reporting by Mary Milliken, Eric Kelsey and Jed Horowitz; Jack Kim and Kahyun Yang in Seoul; Adam Jourdan in Shanghai and the Shanghai newsroom; Writing by Leslie Adler; Editing by Howard Goller, Steve Orlofsky and Raju Gopalakrishnan)
+(Additional reporting by Mary Milliken, Eric Kelsey and Jed Horowitz; Writing by Leslie Adler; Editing by Howard Goller and Steve Orlofsky)